theskywasgreen/google-homepage/README.md

 I worked out cleaner ways of coding (although I'm sure it could still be much cleaner!).

 I played around with this project for a full day trying to get everything laid out as closely to the "original" as possible.
+I really focused on the search bar and getting the caret to fill the full size of the search bar, be fully centered and have the text a user inputs be centered through the searchbar.
+I also made the logo a background image, as Google's homepage also does the same, as opposed to a regular image which is what I originally intended to do.
+I have not added any hover effects to any buttons, as the project guidelines specified not to do so.
 I learnt a lot of new methods whilst creating this, and really understood the concept of 'build, build, build'.

 This project can be viewed easily at - https://theskywasgreen.github.io/google-homepage/